 Urine filters waste products from your body.
 If the urine test reveals anything odd, our doctor will be able to diagnose any underlying health condition.
 Pregnancy, urinary tract infection and STIs will show changes in the urine.
 Our doctor can discuss the test results with an appointment with you, give you a prescription, and/or discuss a treatment plan.
 Alternatively the test will be sent to you via email and you can see your own G.P.

-What’s the difference between a regular urine test and mid-stream testing?
+What's the difference between a regular urine test and mid-stream testing?
 In a mid-stream urine test, the first part and the last part of the stream aren’t tested.
 This reduces the risk of contaminating the urine sample with bacteria from the skin around your urethra or your hands.
-A mid-stream urine test determines the bacteria that caused an infection and the antibiotics that can treat it.
+A mid-stream urine test determines the bacteria that caused the infection and the antibiotics recommended that can treat it.

 Suite 2, 117a Harley Street, London W1G 6AT

 Saturday - Sunday 10:00 - 14:00

 At Walk in Clinic, we provide convenient and affordable private gp services to patients.
 If you are staying, visiting or working in London, then our gp appointments can be conducted in person by walking in at the clinic.